 If you are interested in pursing an advanced procedure, you will need a referral to a board certified ophthalmologist.
 To locate someone in your area, please visit www.acvo.com or ask your regular veterinarian.

 IS THE SURGERY PAINFUL OR DISFIGURING?

 The shih tzu shown above is a rescue named “Winky” for obvious reasons.
 His picture shows a typical end result of enucleation.
 In brachycephalic breeds such as Winky, most owners let the hair grow long over the enucleated side and the result is not at all objectionable.
-It is not painful after the initial post-surgical recovery, but during recovery the surgical area is quite sore.
-Pain management strategies for pets have become quite sophisticated in recent years.
-Expect some sort of pain relieving medications to be needed during the first week or so after surgery but when healing is complete, the surgical area should be pain-free and comfortable.
+Pain relieving medications are needed for the first week or so after surgery but when healing is complete, the surgical area should be pain-free and comfortable.

 “Magic” and “Squirrelly” the day after their surgeries.

 In surgery, the eye is removed and the eyelids are sewn closed.
 Sometimes there are stitches to be removed in 10-14 days and sometimes the stitches are buried inside the eye socket.
 The eyelids will be swollen and there may be some bruising.
 Some red-tinged fluid may seep from the incision and this is normal.
 The eye may at first look like it is simply closed.
 Over the first week following surgery, the swelling will go down and the socket will flatten out.
 An Elizabethan collar is often provided to discourage rubbing or scratching of the eye area.
 This collar should stay in place for 10-14 days until the incision is healed.
 The pet should be able to eat and drink with the collar in place but if you are concerned, you may remove the collar at meal time provided the pet is well supervised.